contentful-labs/contentful-importer.rb/README.md

 ### Import
 Before you start import data, read [how to use it](https://github.com/contentful/generic-importer.rb#usage).
-When you specify credentials, you can (test them)[https://github.com/contentful/generic-importer.rb#--test-credentials].
+When you specify credentials, you can [test them](https://github.com/contentful/generic-importer.rb#--test-credentials).

 After you [import content types](https://github.com/contentful/generic-importer.rb#--import-content-types---space_id-arg---space_name-arg) to Space, you need to specify ```space_id``` parameter.